YottaDB/YDBDoc/ProgGuide/commands.rst

    CYT : # of grab crit yields
    BTD : # of Block Transitions to Dirty

-If an operation is performed inside a TP transaction, and not committed as a consequence of a rollback, or an explicit or implicit restart, YottaDB/GT.M still counts it.
+If an operation is performed inside a TP transaction, and not committed as a consequence of a rollback, or an explicit or implicit restart, YottaDB still counts it.

 KILL/GET/DATA/QUERY/ORDER/ZPREVIOUS operations on globals that never existed are not counted, while the same operations on globals that once existed but have since been killed are counted.

 Name-level ORDER/ZPREVIOUS operations (for example, $ORDER(^a) with no subscripts) increment the count for each transition into a region as they process the global directory map up to the point they find a global with data .

 .. note::
-   The use of comma-separated pieces for ZSHOW "G" allows for future releases of YottaDB/GT.M to provide additional data while facilitating upward compatibility of application code.
-Since YottaDB/FIS reserves the right to change the order in which statistics are reported in future versions of YottaDB/GT.M, application programs should use the names (mnemonics) when picking pieces from the string instead of relying on field position or ordering.
+   The use of comma-separated pieces for ZSHOW "G" allows for future releases of YottaDB to provide additional data while facilitating upward compatibility of application code.
+Since YottaDB reserves the right to change the order in which statistics are reported in future versions of YottaDB, application programs should use the names (mnemonics) when picking pieces from the string instead of relying on field position or ordering.

 In addition, "G" also displays a line containing aggregated statistics (GLD:\*,REG:* line) for all database files for the global directory and region name.
 If two or more regions (in the same or different global directories) map to the same physical database file, the ZSHOW "G" reports identical statistics for those two regions, but counts them only once across all database files in this line.
 It always reports the value for CTN as 0 because this statistic makes sense only for individual database files.

 ZSHOW "G" can be used for a benchmark exercise.
-A process can make periodic commands to ZSHOW "G" and store the returned strings in a local variable - a fast storage mechanism in YottaDB/GT.M - for subsequent analysis.
+A process can make periodic commands to ZSHOW "G" and store the returned strings in a local variable - a fast storage mechanism in YottaDB - for subsequent analysis.

 Alternatively, since the $ZJOBEXAM() function by default performs a ZSHOW "*" which in turn automatically includes the "G" information code, invoking MUPIP INTRPT commands periodically on a particular process causes it to additionally record all global access statistics in the $ZJOBEXAM dump file.

 ZSHOW "G" reports process private global access statistics only for regions whose corresponding segments have an access method of BG or MM in the global directory.
 For regions with other access methods, for example GT.CM GNP, which maps a region/segment to a remote database file, ZSHOW "G" does not report any process private statistics even though aggregated statistics (across all processes) will continue to be gathered in the remote database file header.

 If "L" occurs in the list, ZSHOW displays the current active M LOCKs and their corresponding LEVEL.
 On a active M lock, a LOCK+ increases LEVEL by 1 and LOCK- decreases the LEVEL by 1.
-GT.M increments MLG (M Locks Granted) by 1 for every LOCK successful LOCK acquiring action.
-YottaDB/GT.M treats LOCKs grouped into a single action by specifying them within parentheses as a single lock action.
+YottaDB increments MLG (M Locks Granted) by 1 for every LOCK successful LOCK acquiring action.
+YottaDB treats LOCKs grouped into a single action by specifying them within parentheses as a single lock action.
 For example, LOCK (^SUCCESS1,^SUCCESS2) increments MLG by 1.

-YottaDB/GT.M increment MLT (M Locks Timeout) by 1 for every failed (timeout) attempt to LOCK a resource.
+YottaDB increment MLT (M Locks Timeout) by 1 for every failed (timeout) attempt to LOCK a resource.

 Every user level lock request in turn translates to one or more calls to the database lock code (depending on the timeout and the number of lock names specified in the same lock command) which increments the LKS and/or LKF statistics of the ZSHOW "G" output appropriately.